You’ve found a league you like, and you’re happy enough with the way the startup went. Next step: win the rookie draft.

 But comparing rookies to vets is still hard; we don’t really know who a rookie is until they’ve played.
 You really have to compare them to the rookie profiles of the NFL players to have it be apples-to-apples, and even that can easily yield a flawed analysis.

 Another tactic is to try using a chart like this one.
 It also helps solve the rookie-to-vet comparison problem.
-I made it for the “startup” article of this series a few weeks back- you can see how much ADP has changed in the past month!- but it’s very much so useful for trading as well.
+I first made it for the “startup” article of this series back in the day, and I’ve updated it for 2021 with an easly-offseason startup.
+It’s very much so useful for trading as well.

 Look at where the rookie picks were drafted; it’s safe to assume that the managers in this draft (all pretty sharp players) valued those picks similarly to the players going in the same area of the draft.
-So you can assume that the 1.01 (for these managers) was about the same in value as Miles Sanders or A.J.
-Brown.
+So you can assume that the 1.02 (for these specific managers) was about the same in value as Justin Jefferson or De’Andre Swift.

 I also slapped some “pick ranges” on the side and top of the chart.
-They demarcate what I (subjectively) see the value of the players in those areas in terms of rookie picks, based on previous experience and the values I’ve seen in this year’s startups.
+They demarcate what I see the value of the players in those areas in terms of rookie picks, based on previous experience and the values I’ve seen in this year’s startups.
 The “pick ranges” are meant to be gradients, not hard lines.
 There’s going to be some players in each range that you think are worth more or less; dynasty trade values are always subjective.

-Don’t take the chart as gospel- there’s some bad picks in that draft that were reaches or panic picks (some by me!)- use it as a tool, applying common sense and judgement to your own situation, getting the best deal you can for the assets you need.
+Don’t take the chart as gospel- I’m sure there’s reaches in this draft, and some players that fell as well.
+Use it as a tool, applying common sense and judgement to your own situation, getting the best deal you can for the assets you need.

 I personally don’t mind if you tag me; I’ll answer any questions I have time to.